 Diversity, Equality & Inclusion ("DEI") is very important to us at Graham.
 Our commitment starts with our goal of attracting, retaining, and developing a workforce that is diverse in background, knowledge, skill, and experience.
-As of March 31, 2023, women represented approximately 19% and self-identified racial and ethnic minorities represented approximately 8% of our workforce, up from 5% in 2022.
+In 2023, we started a Women in Manufacturing group to attract and promote women in our workplace.
+As of December 31, 2023, women represented approximately 20% and self-identified racial and ethnic minorities represented approximately 9.4% of our workforce, up from 8% as of March 31, 2023 and 5% as of March 31, 2022.
 We strive to mirror our local communities through recruitment in our high schools and community colleges.